rehabradio/server-core/README.md

 ***

-To build your docker container run:
+To run your docker container run automatically run:

     $ make run

 Visit the running application [http://localhost:8000/api/](http://localhost:8000/api/)

+To have more controll over the server run:

+    $ make start

+This is start the container and start the containers terminal.
+From here use the app/Makefile to start your server

+    $ cd app
+    $ make run

 Check out the `Makefile` in the `app/` folder for all available commands.